-To fully characterize the intrinsic nature of a learning problem, it is shown in some recent works that the generalization error can be upper bounded using the information-theoretic quantities.
-Recently, \citet{russo_controlling_2016} study the connection between the mutual information and generalization error in the context of adaptive learning.
+To characterize the intrinsic nature of a learning algorithm, some recent works have shown that the generalization error can be upper bounded using information-theoretic quantities.
+In particular, \citet{russo_controlling_2016} study the connection between mutual information and generalization error in the context of adaptive learning.
 The authors show that the mutual information between the training data and the output hypothesis can be used to upper bound the generalization error.
 One nice property of this framework is that the mutual information bound explicitly explores the dependence between training data and the output hypothesis, in contrast to the bounds obtained by traditional methods with VC dimension and Rademacher complexity \cite{shalev-shwartz_understanding_2014}.
-Following this story-line, \citet{xu_information-theoretic_2017} investigate a more general learning problem and the authors give theoretical guidelines for striking the balance between the data-fit and generalization by controlling the mutual information between the hypothesis and input data.
-Similarly, \citet{Bassily2017} study learning algorithms that are only using a small amount of information from input samples by focusing on the capacity of the algorithm space.
-Furthermore, the mutual information bounds are improved in \cite{bu_tightening_2019} and the authors propose a tighter version with the mutual information between the output hypothesis and single data instance for the generalization error.
-In \cite{raginsky2016information}, several information-theoretic measures from an algorithmic stability perspective are used to upper bound the generalization error.
-In contrast to the mutual information, the generalization error bounds based on the Wasserstein distance is proposed in \cite{Lopez2019} and have been extended in \cite{wang2019information} with the total variation distance by exploiting the geometric nature of the Kantorovich-Rubinstein duality theorem.
+This paper exploits the information-theoretic framework in the transfer learning settings and derives the upper bounds for the generalization error.
+To summarize our main contributions, we highlight the following points.